govau/notify-client-node/CONTRIBUTING.md

 `make integration-test`

-The integration tests are used to test the contract of the response to all the api calls, ensuring the latest version of notifications-api do not break the contract of the notifications-node-client.
+The integration tests are used to test the contract of the response to all the api calls, ensuring the latest version of notifications-api do not break the contract of the notify-client.